 The Permanent Representative

-Ambassador Harald Braun is the Permanent Representative of Germany to the United Nations in New York since March 2014.
+Ambassador Harald Braun has been the Permanent Representative of Germany to the United Nations in New York since March 2014.

 Prior to his nomination, Ambassador Braun served as State Secretary of the Federal Foreign Office responsible for international trade, economics and sustainable development, legal and cultural affairs as well as overall management of the Foreign Service from July 2011 to January 2014.